ABD-01/ABD-01.github.io/reports/ra.md

 #### Computer Vision

-This part focuses on using OpenCv library to detect the red line in the circuit so that the controller can take actions nased on it.
+This part focuses on using OpenCV library to detect the red line in the circuit so that the controller can take actions nased on it.

 I have used filtering in HSV space based on the if pixel value is between the given threshold.
 I have used two HSV thresholds for red colour to create a mask in the region of interest